 The first mechanical keyboard I bought was with the Blue switches and it was very noisy but at the same time, it was premium in feel.
 I also wanted to try other switches such as Red and Brown, therefore I bought some of these keyboards from different manufacturers.
 But using all of them simultaneously gave me the answer to which keyboard is the best for gaming.

-I have recently posted an article on membrane vs mechanical switches for those who never used a mechanical keyboard before and there I have explained the mechanism of a mechanical switch which doesn’t need to be explained here again.
+I posted an article on membrane vs mechanical switches for those who never used a mechanical keyboard before and there I have explained the mechanism of a mechanical switch which doesn’t need to be explained here again.
 So, go and check that out if you want to know the basics.

 But what I am going to explain here is the basic functioning of each type of mechanical switch.
 I won’t be taking the rare mechanical switches which are uncommon amongst the users and also very rare in the market.
-But I am going to list the difference between the Cherry MX switches and other mechanical switches that are common in the mechanical keyboards.
+But I am going to list the difference between the Cherry MX switches and other mechanical switches that are common in mechanical keyboards.

 Some of the manufacturers have their own custom mechanical switches like Logitech has RomerG and Razer has its own custom mechanical switches.
 They generally use the same mechanics but with some modifications in their designs.
-The switches use the plastic switch along with spring that is in direct contact with a metal clip which puts some hindrance when you press the key.
+The switches use the plastic switch along with a spring that is in direct contact with a metal clip which puts some hindrance when you press the key.
 These parts are covered inside a small box except that the Kailh switches have a bigger box than the Cherry MX.

 We are not going to discuss the types of mechanical keys but rather their principles of working which is aimed at the performance.
 These basics will let you know if the mechanical keys you are buying will be worth the money for your work or not.
 In simple words, no mechanical switch is bad but it depends on the user whether he likes the way it works or not.
 That’s why companies make variations in the switches which serve different purposes at the best.